Submitting Your Formal Disposition Application

 - EDS – Surface Dispositions User Manual

-These manuals and additional information on the EDS and how it works are accessible at:
+These manuals and additional information on EDS are accessible at:

 3. Instructions for Specific Types of Operations